Kingmaker Publishing is delighted to announce the publication of an autobiography by Threshold keyboardist Richard West.

 “Richard West is such a talented, versatile and prolific musician, composer and now author.
 This is a biography disguised as a novel – it’s an awesome read.”
 RUUD JOLIE (WITHIN TEMPTATION)

-Maybe A Writer: My Life In Threshold will be published as a ca. 200 page hardback, including 40 pages of photographs documenting West’s life and career, including some photographs exclusive to the book.
+Maybe A Writer: My Life In Threshold is published as a ca. 200 page hardback, including 40 pages of photographs documenting West’s life and career, including some photographs exclusive to the book.